Exact and sampling methods for mining higher-order motifs in large hypergraphs: Related work

-\paragraph{Network science} Network motifs describe complex networks by their preferential patterns of interactions at the microscale.
+Network motifs describe complex networks by their preferential patterns of interactions at the microscale.
 They can be interpreted as fundamental circuits that have a role in the functionality of a system~\cite{milo2002network,schwarze2020motifs}, and are therefore able to discriminate networks that represent systems from different domains or with different functionalities~\cite{milo2004superfamilies}.
-The notion of network motifs has been extended to a variety of generalized network models, in order to encode and quantify a pattern of interactions with a richer set of features.
-Onnela et al. generalize network motifs to weighted networks~\cite{onnela2005intensity}, characterizing subgraphs in terms of their intensity, i.e., the geometric mean of their edges weights, and their coherence, i.e., the ratio of the geometric mean of their edges weights to the respective arithmetic mean.
+The notion of network motifs has been extended to a variety of generalized network models, to encode and quantify a pattern of interactions with a richer set of features.
+Onnela et al. generalize network motifs to weighted networks, characterizing subgraphs in terms of their intensity and coherence~\cite{onnela2005intensity}.
 In temporal networks, the topological and temporal microscale is described in terms of patterns of interactions inside restricted time windows~\cite{kovanen2011temporal,paranjape2017motifs}.
 Battiston et al. extend motif analysis to multilayer networks by considering over-expressed subgraphs spanning across several layers~\cite{battiston2017multilayer}.
 More recently, motif analysis has been extended also to consider patterns of higher-order interactions, i.e., interactions involving an arbitrary number of nodes.
-Lee et al. characterize real-world hypergraphs at their microscale in terms of patterns of connected hyperedges of fixed size~\cite{lee2020hypergraph}.
-We adopt a more traditional approach and extend to hypergraph~\cite{lotito2021higher} the original network motif definition proposed by Milo et al.~\cite{milo2002network}, investigating all possible patterns of pairwise and group interactions among a given number of nodes.
-Our work allows to extract fingerprints of real-world hypergraphs at their microscale, and to identify key motifs associated with families of hypergraphs belonging to different domains.
-Yet, such an exact approach has a high computational cost that does not allow to scale the analysis neither to large hypergraphs nor to higher-order motifs beyond four nodes.
+In particular, Lee et al. characterize real-world hypergraphs at their microscale in terms of patterns of connected hyperedges of fixed size~\cite{lee2020hypergraph}.
+However, they do not follow the traditional approach to network motifs first proposed by Milo et al.~\cite{milo2002network}.